programmfabrik/apitest/README.md

 ## Available controls

-Their are several controls available.
+There are several controls available.
 The first two `no_extra` and `order_matters` always need their responding real key and value to function as intended.
 The others can be used without a real key.

-Default behavior for all keys is `=false`.
-So you only have to set them if you want to explicit use them as `true`
+Default behavior for all keys is `false`.
+So you only have to set them if you want to explicit use them as `true`.

 ### `no_extra`

-This commands defines an exact match, if it is set, their are no more fields allowed in the response as defined in the testcase.
+This command defines an exact match.
+If it is set, there are no more fields allowed in the response as defined in the testcase.

-`no_extra` is available for objects and arrays
+`no_extra` is available for objects and arrays.

-The following response would **fail**  as their are to many fields in the actual response
+The following response would **fail** as there are to many fields in the actual response:

-#### expected response defined with no_extra
+#### expected response defined with `no_extra`

 ```yaml
 {